Educational Exchange and Scholarship Opportunities for Citizens of Afghanistan

 The Public Affairs Section of the United States Embassy Kabul offers Afghan citizens a variety of different educational exchange and scholarship opportunities, both in the United States and in Afghanistan.

-Fulbright Program - CLOSED
+Fulbright Program - OPEN

 Fulbright Master’s Degree Fellowship

 Deadline for Application Submission: February 28, 2020 at 11:59 p.m.
 Late applications will not be accepted.

 The U.S. Embassy is pleased to announce the 2021-2022 Fulbright Graduate Fellowship Program for citizens of Afghanistan to pursue a fully-funded Master’s degree in the United States.
 The Fulbright Graduate Fellowship pays for up to two years of graduate study in the United States to earn an MA, MS, MBA/MPA, LLM or similar graduate degree.
 Fellows receive a tuition grants for their coursework and a monthly stipend to cover living expenses at their host institution.
 Fellows also receive roundtrip transportation and health benefits.
 In addition, Fellows may also attend special enrichment activities throughout their program.
 These activities are excellent opportunities to network with Fulbrighters from other countries and to interact with prominent Americans across a range of professional fields.
 For more information about J. William Fulbright Foreign Scholarship Program, please visit http://eca.state.gov/Fulbright.

 To apply or for more information please visit: http://ow.ly/hZot30n8wdo

 The Hubert H. Humphrey Fellowship Program brings accomplished mid-career professionals with demonstrated leadership potential to the United States for up to a year of graduate-level non-degree academic coursework and professional development activities.

 CURRENT STATUS: Closed